Everything You Want to Know About German Measles or Rubella

 Prevention of German Measles

-• Working in medical school or facility
+• Working in a medical facility